syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Scrolling.md

 ---
 # Scrolling

-Scrolling can be enabled by setting `allow-scrolling` as `true`.
-The height and width can be set to grid by using the properties `height` and `width` property of `e-scroll-settings`.
+Scrolling can be enabled by setting the `allow-scrolling` as `true`.
+The height and width can be set to grid by using the properties `height` and `width` property of the `e-scroll-settings`.

  N> If `width` and `height` is not defined in the `e-scroll-settings` property then the horizontal and vertical scrollbar is enabled, only when the grid width exceeds the browser width.